Earlier this year, The Huffington Post reported on the largely negative impact Medicare regulations are having on CPAP users and providers.

 Are These Good Results?

 On its surface, Medicare’s logic looks sound—almost half of the patients who are prescribed CPAP use will quit within the first year.
-The impact though, often leaves patients frustrated and providers wary of denials and audits.
+But the impact often leaves patients frustrated and providers wary of denials and audits.
 If Medicare finds an irregularity in DME paperwork, they can require a full refund on equipment and in some cases, even begin to audit claims from the DME provider.

 Before establishing a policy to avoid unnecessary audits and denials, most providers need to analyze the history of CPAP denials and see where they have room to implement proactive denial correction.
 The first step in that process?
 Stepping away from manual, low-insight approaches and treating denials trends seriously through the use of tools like Access Denial Intelligence.